alphagov/government-service-design-manual/Copy and content/styleguide.md

 Use markdown where necessary.

 Links to documents:\
- Download ‘This is the document title’ (PDF, 69KB)
+ Download 'This is the document title' (PDF, 69KB)

 Check all links on preview before publishing.
-Make sure link text is helpful, not ‘click here’.
+Make sure link text is helpful, not 'click here'.

 ### Footnotes

-Don‘t use them.
+Don't use them.